dhutapratama/docs/session.md

 <a name="implementing-the-driver"></a>
 #### Implementing The Driver

 If none of the existing session drivers fit your application's needs, Lets makes it possible to write your own session handler.
-Your custom session driver should implement PHP's built-in `SessionHandlerInterface`.
+Your custom session driver should implement GO's built-in `SessionHandlerInterface`.
 This interface contains just a few simple methods.
 A stubbed MongoDB implementation looks like the following:

     <?php